Welcome to Frank Salt Real Estate Limited’s (C 31667)’s privacy notice (the “Notice”).

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below. contact us is hyperlinked but takes you nowhere to connect to email@example.com
+Please contact us on email@example.com if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 Type of data

 Lawful basis for processing including basis of legitimate interest

 To register your property to be able to provide the Services you request